 May God bless you and your family,

-If you have smart TV you can go straight to YouTube and search St Michael’s Parish Huntingdon and you should also find us.
+If you have smart TV you can go straight to YouTube and search St Michael’s Parish Huntingdon.

 During Mass at this time we use two prayers that you may wish to print or have ready on another device so you can join with me in the prayers.
 The first we say at Holy Communion time signifying our desire to receive Holy Communion which is not possible at present.